Absence from the Course

 What happens when I am on a regional attachment?

-You will still have access to your usual pastoral advisor, and in practice the contact is typically by email or Zoom, so being away should not affect this.
-However, we also aim to have a Regional Pastoral Advisor in all the regional hospitals so you can contact them if you prefer.
-If you are unsure who they are, then contact either the hospital admin team, or SubDeansPA@medschl.cam.ac.uk.
+You will still have access to the pastoral advisor pool, and in practice the contact is typically by email or Zoom, so being away should not affect this.

 Can I request to have placements in specific places?